ghildnsy/College/README.md

 # COLLAGE

-small projects carried out at the college
+Small projects carried out at the college